 They were infiltrated by the Nazis.

-Many of them were anti-Semitic, which is part of why they weren't alarmed by Hitler's rise in Germany.
+Part of why they weren't alarmed by Hitler's rise in Germany.

-The America First Committee is something that means a specific thing in this country to repurpose it now, not that far down the historical path.
+The America First Committee is something that means a specific thing in this country.

 It's hard to hear.

-But I was thinking when he said today, America first, it was not just the racial, I mean, the uh I shouldn't say racial, the Hitlerian uh background to it, but it was the uh message I kept thinking.
+But I was thinking, when he said today, America first, it was not just the racial, I mean, the, I shouldn't say racial, the Hitlerian background to it, but it was the message I kept thinking, what does Teresa May think of this this morning when she picks up the papers and says, oh my God, what did he just say?

-He said America first.
+He said, America first.

-What happened in a special relationship?
+What happened in this special relationship?

 What if you're Putin?